Explaining Research: How to Reach Key Audiences to Advance Your Work, Second Edition

 Communication tools are as essential to your research as your instruments

-Your research success depends not only on conducting incisive experiments and publishing in top journals.
-You must also explain your work clearly and engagingly to important audiences: your colleagues, potential collaborators in other disciplines, officers in funding agencies and foundations, donors, your institution's leaders, corporate partners, students, legislators, your own family and friends, journalists, and the public.
+Your research and career success depends not only on conducting incisive experiments and publishing in top journals.
+You must also explain your work clearly and engagingly to important audiences: your colleagues, potential collaborators, officers in funding agencies and foundations, donors, your institution's leaders, corporate partners, students, legislators, your own family and friends, journalists, and the public.

 This authoritative guide shows you how to